Fair Division with Money and Prices: Two Divide Choose rules

+We conclude that safe reporting in the two versions of D\&C delivers significantly different allocations, all the more so if some agents have several choices of optimal partitions.

-In the reporting stages common to both rules I only reveal the relative utilities between the shares of certain partitions but the level of my absolute utility remains private: this increases privacy but is detrimental to efficiency.
-If a certain agent $i$'s utility is everywhere higher than other utilities, efficiency means that all the goods should go to $i$: the reports in D\&C$^{1,2}$ fail to recognise this feature.
-On the contrary in the Sell\&Buy rule individual messages are related to the absolute utilities and avoid this type of inefficiencies: Proposition 8 in section 9.
+Finally we comment on an unappealing feature of D\&C$^{1,2}$.
+In the reporting stages common to both rules each agent only reveals the relative utilities between the shares of certain partitions but the level of his absolute utility remains private: this increases privacy but is detrimental to efficiency.

+For instance if utility $u$\textit{\ }is additive the safe bid in D\&C$^{1}$ \ is zero\ and any partition is a safe proposal in both rules (because $( \overset{n}{u})(\pi )=u(A)$\ for any $\pi $).
+Then if $u$ is so much higher than other utilities that efficiency requires to give this agent all the goods, her bid in D\&C$^{1}$ is still zero and some agent $2$ with non additive utility will become the Divider; if $2$ does not bundle all goods in one share, the final allocation is for sure inefficient.

+On the contrary in the Bid\&Sell rule to which we now turn, individual messages are related to the absolute utilities and avoid this type of inefficiencies: this is formally proven by Proposition 5 in section 9.